Home Architecture Styles & Trends from the 1960s to Present

 The 1960s – Ranch Homes Still Very Much in Style

-- Residential Living for an Aging Population: It was during the 1960s the first residential development dedicated entirely for retirees was built.
-Homeowners of a certain age realized they didn’t need the big home in which they raised their family, and also enjoyed living in a community geared toward meeting the needs of their age group.
+- Residential Living for an Aging Population: It was during the 1960s that the first residential development dedicated entirely to retirees was built.
+These developments are tailored to homeowners of a certain age who no longer wanted to maintain the big home that they’d lived in while raising a family.
+Many retirees also felt they would enjoy living in a community geared toward meeting the needs of their age group.

 The 1990s – The Bigger the Better

 As far as the homeowners of the 1990s were concerned, the bigger the house the better.
 New homes were designed and built with skylights, vaulted ceilings, and two-story foyers.

 - Large, Open Design: The bigger homes mentioned above were often built with open plan layouts; a design concept that also appealed to those looking for a wealth of living space.

 - The Island: The kitchen island became hugely popular during this decade, and remains in demand even to this day.